-It was a beautiful morning for the sixth running of the Blue Sky Marathon lived up to the race’s name, with participants enjoying a perfect day for running.
-A total of 169 runners toed the line, with 161 making it through to the finish, proving once again that the Blue Sky Marathon is a deceptively challenging course and a thoroughly honest test.
+The weather for the seventh running of the Blue Sky Marathon lived up to the race’s name, with participants enjoying a perfect day for running.
+A total of 207 runners toed the line, with 196 crossing the finish line – an excellent finisher’s rate – but proving once again that the Blue Sky Marathon is a deceptively challenging course and a thoroughly honest test.

-And our races could never have the fun atmosphere that we aspire to promote without the amazing support of our fantastic volunteers.
-As always, you guys got rave reviews from the runners and we simply could not do this without you.
-Thank you everyone – we consider ourselves extremely lucky be part of such a supportive trail running community here in The Fort.
+And of course, our races could never have the fun atmosphere that we aspire to promote without the amazing support of our fantastic volunteers.
+As always, you guys were our biggest source of compliments and we simply could not do this without you.
+Thank you everyone – we consider ourselves extremely lucky to be part of such a supportive trail running community here in The Fort.

-Prizes at the awards ceremony included Altra running shoes for our winners, gift certificates to Runners Roost Fort Collins, in addition to photo prints from our wonderful on-course photographer, Erin Bibeau, whose gallery from the race can be viewed here, with digital downloads available starting at just a dollar.
-In addition we handed out special awards in recognition of four runners who, this year, completed their fifth Blue Sky Marathons: Scott Slusher, Mark Warburton, Cat Speights and Sam Malmberg.
-Thanks for the support guys!
+Prizes at the awards ceremony included Altra running shoes for our winners, gift certificates to Runners Roost Fort Collins, in addition to photo prints from our wonderful on-course photographer, Erin Bibeau.
+Erin’s gallery from the race can be viewed here, with digital downloads starting at just a dollar.

 We also couldn’t put on the types of races that we aspire to put on without the help of our wonderful sponsors, all of whom are tireless supporters of the Northern Colorado running scene.
 So thank you Colorado Physical Therapy Specialists, Justin Liddle DMD, Countryside Vet, Altra Running, Fort Collins Running Club, Runners Roost, Succeed, Great Harvest, Whole Foods, Tailwind Nutrition, Salus Natural Body Care, Kristel Liddle LMT, and Mary’s Mountain Cookies.

-Blue Sky marks the end of the season for us at Gnar Runners, but we are already looking forward to bigger and better things for 2014.
-If you enjoyed Blue Sky, consider running the 25 or 50 mile Quad Rock races in May, the Black Squirrel Half Marathon in September, or – our newest event – the Towers 10k Hill Climb and Descent in the spring (date TBD).
-Better yet, run them all and earn the title of GrandGnarMan or GrandGnarWoman (details coming soon).
+The Blue Sky Marathon marks the end of the season for us at Gnar Runners, but we are already looking forward to bigger and better things for 2015.
+If you enjoyed Blue Sky, consider running the 25 or 50 mile Quad Rock races in May, the Black Squirrel Half Marathon in September, or – our newest event – the Never Summer 100km (details soon) in late July.

-Thanks again for a great season.
-See you in 2014!
+Thank you all again for a wonderful season.
+See you in 2015!